Skip menu

 christmas markets naples

-In San Gregorio Armeno, in the Spaccanapoli area, in the heart of the Centro Antico, there is a Christmas market open every day of the year, but it is during the Christmas period that it shines the most.
-Let yourself be carried away by curiosity and discover the many statuettes for nativity scenes displayed in the many Christmas shops of this small street in Naples.
+In San Gregorio Armeno, in the Spaccanapoli area, in the heart of the Old City Centre, there is a Christmas market open every day of the year, but it is truly at its best at Christmas time.
+Indulge your curiosity and discover all the crib figurines on display in the numerous Christmas shops on this small street in Naples.

-Take the opportunity to try Campania's Christmas sweets such as mustaccioli (spiced biscuits) and struffoli (sweet dough balls).
-An obligatory stop is at the Cloister of Santa Chiara which, during the Christmas period, hosts a large nativity scene over 200 meters long.
+Take the opportunity to taste the sweet Christmas treats of Capania, such as mustaccioli and struffoli.
+Also not to be missed is the Cloister of Santa Chiara, which during the Christmas period hosts a large nativity scene over 200 metres in length.

 Ops!
 An error occurred while sharing your content.
 Please accept profiling cookies to share the page.